timersys/popups/README.txt

 If you are not seeing that code instead, the problem is that one of the display rules you configured is preventing it to show.
 Double check your display rules.

-If you have cache be sure to enable AJAX mode in the plugin settings page
+If you have cache be sure to enable AJAX mode in the plugin settings page == Upgrade Notice ==

+= 1.9.3.1 =
+* This version fixes a security related bug.
+Upgrade immediately.

 == Changelog ==

+= 1.9.3.1 =
+* Fixed security vulnerability.
+Thanks DefenseCode and their ThunderScan tool

 = 1.9.3 =
 * New Bottom and top bar positions